H91011/docsify-fulltextsearch/README.md

 For more info please look at o `test` directory.

-**İf its not work you can directy accsess from "node_modules/docsify-fulltextsearch/index.js"**
+**If its not work you can directy accsess from "node_modules/docsify-fulltextsearch/index.js"**

 ### Test